 Sustainability @ UNC advances the triple bottom line of environmental quality, economic vitality, and societal well-being.
 The goal is to catalyze the development and implementation of sustainable policies, practices, curricula, and behaviors for all members of the University community.

 Organized efforts to institutionalize sustainability at UNC began in 1999, as two converging factors led to the formation of the Sustainability Coalition.
 Executive Order 156 from then-governor Jim Hunt called on all state agencies to adopt more sustainable practices.
 Simultaneously, students requested that the university community become more proactive on environmental issues.
 After two years of volunteer efforts, the university became the first in the state to hire a full-time Sustainability Coordinator.
 Cynthia Pollock Shea, LEED Accredited Professional, was hired in 2001 and in 2003 the department grew to include an Energy Conservation Manager and administrative assistant.
 Sustainability @ UNC is currently involved in a number of initiatives, including the development and implementation of a Sustainability Plan, as well as ongoing efforts to engage and educate the campus community.

-Sustainability @ UNC is part of UNC’s Finance and Administration Division.
-The Sustainability Advisory Committee is sponsored by the Executive Vice Chancellor and Provost and the Vice Chancellor for Finance and Administration.
+Sustainability @ UNC is part of UNC-Chapel Hill’s Finance and Operations Division.
+The Sustainability Advisory Committee is sponsored by the Executive Vice Chancellor and Provost and the Vice Chancellor for Finance and Operations.

 Cindy Shea, Director